Skip to main content

 Norovirus usually clears in 24 to 48 hours for healthy adults.
 The vomiting phase tends to last 6 to 12 hours, followed by 24 to 36 hours of diarrhea and exhaustion.
 Most patients feel about 80% recovered by Day 3.

 Hand sanitizer (alcohol-based) does not break down the protein shell of norovirus.
 Soap and water work because the friction physically washes virus particles off your hands.
-Wash for at least 20 seconds, especially after using the bathroom.
+Wash for at least 20 seconds, particularly after using the bathroom.

 Yes.
 There are many norovirus strains, and immunity from one strain does not protect against others.
 You can also be re-infected by the same strain after several months.
 That is why outbreaks sweep through families in waves.